show_page.php1 : en03.jpg

 HISTORY: This cat had high blood thyroxine levels.

-HISTOPATHOLOGIC DESCRIPTION: Thyroid gland: Comprising 90% of this section, expanding thyroid lobules, and effacing normal follicular architecture are multiple unencapsulated hyperplastic nodules up to 1 cm in diameter composed of cuboidal to polygonal epithelial cells arranged in trabeculae, cords, and occasional irregular follicles on a fine fibrovascular stroma.
-Cells have indistinct borders, a moderate amount of pale eosinophilic, granular to microvacuolated cytoplasm, and round nuclei with finely stippled chromatin and one distinct nucleolus.
+HISTOPATHOLOGIC DESCRIPTION: Thyroid gland: Comprising 90% of the section, expanding thyroid lobules, and effacing normal follicular architecture are multiple unencapsulated hyperplastic nodules up to 1 cm in diameter composed of cuboidal to polygonal epithelial cells arranged in trabeculae, cords, and occasional irregular follicles on a fine fibrovascular stroma.
+Cells have indistinct borders, a moderate amount of pale eosinophilic, granular to microvacuolated cytoplasm, and a round nucleus with finely stippled chromatin and one distinct nucleolus.
 There is less than 1 mitotic figure per 2.37 square millimeters.
 Remaining pre-existing follicles at the periphery of the hyperplastic nodules are lined by atrophied follicular epithelium and are filled with brightly eosinophilic colloid.
-There is a focal area of lytic necrosis characterized by loss of thyroid architecture with replacement by necrotic cellular debris and low numbers of macrophages which occasionally contain hemosiderin, lymphocytes, and plasma cells.
+There is a focal region with increased amounts of collagen, edema, low numbers of macrophages which occasionally contain hemosiderin, lymphocytes, and plasma cells.

 MORPHOLOGIC DIAGNOSIS: Thyroid gland: Adenomatous hyperplasia, multinodular, multifocal, chronic, marked, domestic shorthair, feline.